Swedish Semlor buns

 METHOD

+Knead.
+Once the milk has reached 37°C, pour the warm milk into the stand mixer bowl.
 Turn the dough out onto the surface and knead for about 5 minutes until the dough is elastic and smooth – a dough scraper can be very helpful at the start of the process when it is quite sticky.
 You are aiming for a ball of soft pillowy dough that is just lightly tacky.

 It may be a little sticky when you start but resist the temptation to add more flour to it.
 You'll find that with a little work, the dough will begin to lose its stickiness and become smoother and more elastic.

-Once the dough is proved, roll the dough into a rough sausage shape and use a sharp knife to cut as equal as you can before weighing each section - you want either 60g (small) or 80g (medium) per ball.
-Shape each piece of dough into a domed ball shape with the seam of the dough on the underside.
+Divide the dough.
+Once proved, roll the dough into a rough sausage shape and use a sharp knife to cut as equal as you can before weighing each section - you want either 60g (small) or 80g (medium) per ball.

 Alternatively, if you are prepping in advance, place the buns either in the fridge or the freezer at this point, for baking later.
 See further notes on storage below.

-Brush the tops of each bun with egg white beaten with a dash of milk – go carefully and try not to miss any bits for the most professional glossy finish.
-Bake in the middle of the oven:
+Egg wash.
+Wash the tops of each bun – either with a beaten whole egg, or - to avoid waste - some egg white beaten with a dash of cream or milk, whatever you have.
+Apply wash carefully and precisely, try not to miss any bits for the most professional glossy finish.

-• 10-11 minutes for a small bun
+10-11 minutes for a small bun

-• 12-15 minutes for a medium bun – no more - until the tops are golden brown
+12-15 minutes for a medium bun – no more - until the tops are golden brown

-To serve, whip the cream with the icing sugar, slice off the top of the bun and, for the most professional finish, use a star nozzle to pipe in the cream before replacing the lid and lightly dusting with icing sugar.
+Fill with cream.
+Whip the cream with the icing sugar, slice off the top of the bun and, for the most professional finish, use a star nozzle to pipe in the cream before replacing the lid and lightly dusting with icing sugar.